akoinesjr/find_store/README.md

 Also please write up a paragraph or two about how your solution works, any assumptions you made, or caveats about your implementation, and put it in this readme file.

+This whole challenge should take somewhere between 30 minutes, if you are really fast and know a language very well, to perhaps as long as 2 hours.
+No bonus points for speed -- just trying to give folks a sense of how long this might take.

+Send me a github link to the final project.

 # Notes

 Feel free to do this in whatever language you would like, and focus on the problem itself; the way data gets input into the program is not important.
 Command line, GUI application, or even editing an obvious variable at the top of a file.
 Whatever.
 As long as it's reasonably easy for me to run your code and there are clear instructions for doing so.

 You might need to use external APIs or services to get a working solution.
 That's fine.
 Also fine to make it work entirely offline.
+To the extent you need any algorithms, I'm obviously not expecting you to reinvent anything from scratch, so use Google judiciously, as well as any libraries you find.

 If you do add cool polish or go above an beyond in some way, feel free, but *by far the most important thing is delivering working software that solves the problem of finding the closest location of this store*.